dustinpfister/blog_posts/_posts/canvas-scale.md

 layout: post
 categories: canvas
 id: 397
-updated: 2019-03-07 18:58:04
+updated: 2019-03-07 19:07:26
-version: 1.2
+version: 1.3
 ---

 There is the canvas scale in the sense of how much the canvas element is scaled relative to its actual native size.
-There is also the scale context method as well.
+There is also the scale context method as well when it comes to scaling object within the canvas.
 In this post I will be writing about all things canvas scale related.

 <!-- more -->

 ## 1 - Canvas scale

+Canvas scale can refer to a number of things.
+In this post I will be trying to address just about everything that has to do with scaling and the html 5 canvas element that can be used to draw graphics with javaScript code.
+In this post I assume that you have at least some background with canvas and javaScript, but are scratching you head when it comes to scaling with canvas.

 ## 2 - Scale a canvas with CSS